Website North County LGBTQ Resource Center

 Leadership in designing, measuring, and attaining strategic goals.

-Previous experience facilitating and coordinating a diverse group of people
+Previous experience facilitating and coordinating care for diverse populations

-Experience in outreach work, especially with bilingual and diverse communities.
+Experience in outreach work, especially with diverse communities, inc luding the recovery community

 Reliable transportation with the ability to travel as frequently throughout San Diego County, is required.